CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 #### completion state
 The final field in a completion filter indicates whether to show courses that the user has completed (`complete`) or not yet completed (`incomplete`).
 Empty setings and settings that with the character "c" will be interpreted as "complete".

+### Generic filters
+In most cases a generic filter will simply display a list of top-level categories.
+On sites with only one category and a small number of courses, a generic filter will display a list of all the courses on the site.
+Because it is independent of the user's enrollments, we automatically use a generic filter for anonymous users, guests, and — depending on other settings — for administrators and managers.

 ### Other settings

 | Setting | Description |